shreyash00007/UX/README.md

 1. Aesthetic Usability Effect — Aesthetic design create a positive reaction.
 2. Doherty Threshold — Keep feedback within or less than 400 milliseconds to increase productivity.
 3. Fitts’s Law — Touch targets should be easily accessible.
+4. Hick’s Law — Choices should be simple and easy to understand.

 ‘The time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target”, It is based on the work of psychologist Paul Fitts in 1954.